justecii/treasure-cruiser/README.md

 ### To Do:
 * Add a second user option to trades
 * Fix when the user searches for a card that doesn't exist
+* Better profile page for users
+* Change to Materialize

 ### Acknowledgments
 *